b3i-gh/time-tracker/README.md

 - update the montly recap as soon as a task is completed (or a percentage is reached)

+## v1.5.0

+- added +5'/+10'/-5'/-10' buttons to the timers

 ## possible further features

+- view the tracks for previous months
+- time triking over multiple days (overnight work);
+- mark as completed/incomplete clicking on past days
 - configurable categories (with custom thresholds), the GUI should be build dynamically and all of the reference to the labels should be dynamic too;
-- time triking over multiple days (overnight work);
 - excel export;